SKIP TO MAIN CONTENT

 Previously, he was a Vice President at Site Selection Group where he supported its industrial, economic development and incentive practices.
 He worked for Plano Economic Development and Angelou Economics, an economic development consulting firm in Austin.

-David, a native of Oklahoma City, is Certified Economic Developer (CEcD).
-He has a bachelor’s degree from Trinity University in San Antonio and an MBA from the Thunderbird School of Global Management.
+David, a native of Oklahoma City, is Certified Economic Developer (CEcD [Certified Economic Developer] ).
+He has a bachelor’ss degree from Trinity University in San Antonio and an MBA from the Thunderbird School of Global Management.
 He and his wife Lynn have two daughters Kate & Olivia.

 Victor Fishman